 The two can’t co-exist.
 And the harder we try to convince ourselves that they can exist in harmony, the more work we put into spinning our wheels and not really getting anywhere on the happiness front.

-Give minimal a try!
+Give minimalism a try!

 With anything new, fear plays a role in whether or when we give something a go.
 And that is understandable.
 With “stuff” comes a lot of …stuff – like in our head and heart.
 And I get it.
 I have kept my fair share of things that do nothing but clutter a space and it can be hard to let go when the sentimental strings are being tugged.
 But the benefits of letting go far outweigh the tug.

 If room-by-room doesn’t float your boat, think in terms of categories — all books, or all clothes.
-And work to lighten your load always keeping in mind your goal for how you want to live your life.
+And work to lighten your load, always keeping in mind your goal for how you want to live your life.
 Challenge yourself to be more with less.
 To live more with less.

 Choose minimal.
 Not because you want stark and plain and sparseness, but because you want to see and feel beauty and meaning and color in your life.
-When you choose to keep the things that give you joy and discard the rest you open up your life to a whole new way of living.
+When you choose to keep the things that give you joy and discard the rest, you open up your life to a whole new way of living.

 You will live more — because you have less.